scimusmn/mm-0101-partner-motion/README.md

 This project does not require any files from this Git repository.
 This README.md is the only file here!

-If starting with a fresh out-of-box machine, start with the (official exhibit computer setup)[http://projects.smm.org/atrium/media/node/280246].
+If starting with a fresh out-of-box machine, start with the [official exhibit computer setup](http://projects.smm.org/atrium/media/node/280246).
 Once base Boxen has successfully been installed, move on to setting up AWS access below.

 To setup AWS sync access, open Terminal and run these commands: